CFA® Salary

 Location

-Location can be a determining factor for better pay in any job title.
-Charterholders in bigger urban metropolitan regions typically earn more than those in smaller towns or rural locations.
-Charterholders are more likely to be paid higher in international financial centers such as New York City, San Francisco, Dallas, Hong Kong, Tokyo, and Dubai than in a rural setting.
+Location can have a more significant impact on pay than you might think, regardless of job title.
+Charterholders in large, metropolitan areas typically earn more than those in smaller towns or rural locations.
+Proximity to major, global financial centers like New York City, San Francisco, Dallas, Hong Kong, Tokyo, and Dubai increases the cost of living, and in turn the charterholder’s salary.

 Industry